SanjayBinayak/my-slack-bot/README.md

 systemctl daemon-reload
 systemctl enable --now slackbot.service
 ```

+## 5. Register Domain in nest
+Go to **Domains** webpage in your Nest Dashboard and add your domain.
+Or go to [hackclub-domain](https://github.com/SanjayBinayak/hackclub-domain/blob/main/hackclub.app.yaml) then edit it and add your **CNAME** in **hackclub.app.yml** file and request a pull request.
+Now you can youse **username.hackclub.app** as your domain for demo site.

 Use these standard commands to control your bot's lifecycle:
 *   **Check status**: `systemctl status slackbot.service`